THE LOST ART OF OZ

 The First American Fairytale.

 Originally published in 1900, L. Frank Baum's The Wonderful Wizard of Oz has been a cultural phenomenon for over a century.
-The Library of Congress has declared it "America's greatest and best-loved homegrown fairytale."
+The Library of Congress has declared it "America's greatest and best-loved homegrown fairy tale."

 Help Find the Art